-Welcome to your Present Perfect Simple 2 lesson!
+Welcome to your free Present Perfect Simple 2 lesson!
 In this topic we talk about:

 How else can the Present Perfect be used?